 September 30 is marked as Orange Shirt Day because it is historically known as the time of year when children were taken from their homes to attend Residential Schools.
 The date also coincides with the beginning of the school year, where important conversations about anti-racism, diversity, and inclusion can take place with youth and educators across the country.

-Orange Shirt Day originated from the story of Phyllis Webstad (video), a Northern Secwepemc Shuswap from Stswecem’c Xgat’tem First Nation.
+Orange Shirt Day originated from the story of Phyllis Webstad (YouTube video), a Northern Secwepemc Shuswap from Stswecem’c Xgat’tem First Nation.
 On her first day of Residential School the orange shirt she was wearing, a gift from her grandmother, was taken from her.
 Wearing orange is a symbol acknowledging how the culture, freedom and self-esteem of Indigenous children were stripped away for generations.

 Relationship Agreement with the Mississaugas of the Credit First Nation